 --

-It is well to remember that the entire population of the
+It is well to remember that the entire population of the universe, with one trifling exception, is composed of others.

 - Andrew J. Holmes